 Web apps are accessible to any user and are hosted on a web server.
 Desktop apps run on personal computers and workstations which can be accessed from a single machine, unless you’re working from a virtual machine, or a CRM or ERP which require a database or internet connection to work.

 Web applications are huge in nature and can encompass countless test cases.
 Small desktop applications like a notepad or paint, for example, will have smaller test cases.
 But large scale desktop CRM applications can have just as big a scope of test cases as a web application.

 A big difference between web and desktop application testing is the reflection of changes.
 When an update occurs on the web, it is immediately reflected to all users.
 On desktop, the update is not reflected until a user installs an update.

 At this stage, tests need to be updated and modified in case a process has been affected in an application update.
 Finding an automation tool that is easy to use for automation deployment and upgrading of applications is crucial to speedy development.

 Many testing teams manually test their desktop applications because of the lack of easy-to-use automation platforms on the market.
 To manually test these processes is incredibly time-consuming and risky, and automated desktop testing can be challenging to build.

 Additionally, almost all organizations have processes which are dependent on desktop and web applications to run.
 And while you can use open-source tools like Selenium to automate testing in web applications, you have to manually code cross-application testing with code-based automation.

-You can learn more about desktop automation in this upcoming webinar where we showcase how to test business-critical desktop applications at speed.
-Learn how to easily automate testing in WFP, Java, C++ and other legacy applications without having to write a single line of code.
+You can learn more in this upcoming desktop automation webinar where we showcase how to test business-critical desktop applications at speed.